NuGet/docs.microsoft.com-nuget/docs/Quickstart/Use-a-Package.md

     }
     ```

 1. Even though you added the Newtonsoft.Json package to the project, red squiggles appears under `JsonConvert` because you need a `using` statement.
-Hover over the underlined `JsonConvert` and you'll see the Lightbulb and the option to **Show potential fixes**:
+Hover over the underlined `JsonConvert` and you see the Lightbulb and the option to **Show potential fixes**:

     ![Lightbulb with show potential fixes command](media/QS_Use-04-ShowPotentialFixes.png)